heyinwong/shakespeare-rag-chatbot/README.md

 - **Roleplay with Shakespearean Characters**
   Talk to Hamlet, Lady Macbeth, Juliet, Romeo, and more, each with their own unique speaking style and knowledge drawn from Shakespeare’s works.

-- **Upload Your Own Story**
-  Upload a `.txt` file of your own writing (or other historical fiction), and create characters based on it!
-The AI's responses will be based solely on the uploaded content.

 - **Modern English or Bard Style**
   Choose whether you want conversations in poetic Shakespearean English or simple modern English.